 It principally affects the skeletal system but can also affect other organ systems, such as the lungs (see polymyositis - lung involvement).

 Polymyositis usually presents insidiously over a few months with symmetrical painless muscular weakness with no cutaneous manifestations (cf. dermatomyositis).
 Myalgia has been reported in less than one-third of the patients.

 Muscle involvement is usually symmetric, but not necessarily evenly distributed.

 MRI has been used for diagnosis, follow-up, and to identify the best site for muscle biopsy.

-Other features, in a chronic phase, would include 3:
+Other features, in a chronic phase, may include 3:

 - fatty infiltration of muscles